View, share, and print photos on iPhone

 Upload and sync photos across devices

-See Use iCloud Photos to upload photos and videos from your iPhone to iCloud and access them on your iPhone, iPad, and iPod touch where you’re signed in to iCloud using the same Apple ID.
+See Use iCloud Photos to upload photos and videos from your iPhone to iCloud and access them on your iPhone, iPad, and iPod touch where you’re signed in using the same Apple ID.
 To turn on iCloud Photos, go to Settings > Photos.
 When iCloud Photos is turned off, you can still collect up to 1000 of your most recent photos in the My Photo Stream album on devices set up with iCloud.
 See Use My Photo Stream on iPhone.